GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 ==== Characterizing reverberant rooms

-This section introduces important quantities that depict the reverberation properties of a room.
+This section introduces essential quantities that depict the reverberation properties of a room.
 They will be essential in the interface of our simulator as they allow specifying how the environment should behave acoustically.

 *Reverberation time ($T_60$)*